 Mikaela traveled to Atlanta, Ga., as a freshman and to Los Angeles as a sophomore through her involvement with the Rider Chapter of the National Broadcasting Society.
 As a junior, she spent her spring semester in England studying film and television at Edge Hill University and traveled to six other European countries.

 Mikaela produced her first film as freshman at Rider.
-During her senior year, while working as a study abroad ambassador at Rider's Center for International Education, she created short videos of her study abroad experience for the program.
+During her senior year, while working as a study abroad ambassador at Rider's Office of International Education, she created short videos of her study abroad experience for the program.

 Why Mikaela chose Rider